Homework 11

 -

-- change the part of the evaluator that looks up the value of a variable in the environment to access the cell it finds to get the actual value.
+- change the part of the evaluator that looks up the value of a variable in the environment to ask the cell it finds for the actual value.

-After this step, our evaluator should work exactly as it did after Homework 10.
+After this step, our evaluator should work exactly as it did after Homework 10, even though the environment now maps variables to cells that hold values.
+All the same tests should pass.
 We should not notice any changes!

 Run your existing tests to make sure this is true. -